Get exclusive member benefits & effect social change. Join Today

-If you have an abscess that has not ruptured, you will first be treated with antibiotics.
-Your abscess will then be drained with a tube placed through your skin.
-After you’ve received treatment for the infection, you’ll undergo surgery to remove your appendix after your infection has been treated.
+If you have an abscess that hasn’t ruptured, you may receive antibiotics first.
+Your doctor will then drain your abscess using a tube placed through your skin.
+After you’ve received treatment for the infection, you’ll undergo surgery to remove your appendix.

-If you have a ruptured abscess or appendix, surgery may be needed right away.
-Surgery to remove the appendix is called an appendectomy.
+If you have a ruptured abscess or appendix, surgery may be necessary right away.
+Surgery to remove the appendix is known as an appendectomy.